-The duration of fractionated EGMs was significantly further prolonged when atrial rate increased in all patients.
-The increased EGM duration after shortening of the pacing cycle length suggests a further increase in conduction abnormality, a well-known frequency-dependent response of conduction in the diseased tissue.
+The duration of fractionated EGMs was significantly prolonged further when the atrial rate increased in all patients.
+The increased EGM duration after shortening of the pacing cycle length suggests a further increase in conduction abnormality, a well-known frequency-dependent response of conduction in the diseased tissue.^{8,9}

-Unmasking the Brugada ECG by Ajmaline
+Unmasking the Brugada ECG by ajmaline

 Epicardial and interstitial fibrosis was found in all 4 patients who underwent open thoracotomy for mapping, surgical radiofrequency ablation, and subsequent study of the biopsies.
 The EGMs at the sites where fibrosis was present could be relatively normal, as shown in Figure 3; they only became markedly abnormal after ajmaline.
 In some areas, conduction block or asynchronous conduction occurred along with the appearance of the Brugada ECG pattern.
 Remarkably, monophasic unipolar EGMs were recorded after ajmaline administration as a sign of absence of activation, even though the tissue was intrinsically excitable.
-This is in line with the in silico and experimental observations of Hoogendijk et al. and that of Vigmond et al., who show that monophasic-like local electrograms at the epicardial side of the RVOT could be recorded as a result of current-to-load mismatch owing to structural abnormalities.
+This is in line with the in silico and experimental observations of Hoogendijk et al10 and those of Vigmond et al,11 who show that monophasic-like local EGMs at the epicardial side of the RVOT could be recorded as a result of the current-to-load mismatch owing to structural abnormalities.